Quansight/Quansight-website/apps/labs/posts/polars-plugins-lets-make-them-easier-to-use.md

 ---

 I am Bruno Kind, and this is the place where I tell the world about my journey in Open Source during July-September 2024.
-How I got an internship to work with Open Source, in an entry-level Rust position – yes, they're real!
+How I made it through an internship to work with Open Source, in an entry-level Rust position – yes, they're real!
 And how I managed to contribute and improve Marco Gorelli's existing [Polars Plugin Tutorial](https://marcogorelli.github.io/polars-plugins-tutorial/).
 Hop in, grab your popcorn, fasten your seatbelts.